 The following year, 1958, the Michie Magnolia Garden was donated by Mrs. Winston Michie, in honor of her late husband.
 This area presently contains 80 different varieties of magnolias.

 Also in 1958, the Rose Garden in Overton Park was moved to Audubon Park.
 11 years later, Mrs. Vance Norfleet donated the fountain that is currently the centerpiece for the 75 species of roses located in this garden.
-In 2001, a major renovation of the Rose Garden occurred, enhancing the presence of this major Garden attraction.

 In 1961, The Memphis Area Wildflower Society improved the southeast area of the park by creating a four-acre garden for approximately 350 American native plants, many of which are either endangered or considered very rare.